The extension of the deadline gives MUST until Dec 31 to meet the net sale proceeds target of US$328.7 million.

 The REIT’s master restructuring agreement (MRA) was first introduced ahead of an EGM in December 2023, where MUST divided its assets into three tranches — Tranche 1, 2 and 3.

-The deadline extension allows for continued engagement with stakeholders and potential buyers in current market conditions, which MUST says have recently been challenging, and this extension is conditional on the completion of the sale of Peachtree.
+According to the manager, the extension allows for continued engagement with stakeholders and potential buyers in current market conditions, which have been challenging.
+This extension is conditional on the completion of the sale of Peachtree, the manager adds.

 MUST’s sponsor, Manulife, says that it will not receive any repayment at this stage in a show of support towards the REITs restructuring.